Photo credit: Beau Liddell

 -

-State Wildlife Action Plans also enable states to access State Wildlife Grant funds, the primary federal source dedicated to conserving non-hunted or fished wildlife species.
-In Minnesota, these funds are essential for the conservation of roughly 75% of the vertebrate species including amphibians, birds, fish, mammals, and reptiles.
-When including invertebrates such as insects, spiders, and mussels, State Wildlife Grant funding supports conservation actions for approximately 96% of all animal species in the state.
+SWAPs enable states to access State Wildlife Grant funds, the primary federal funding source dedicated to conserving wildlife species that are not hunted or fished.
+In Minnesota, these funds are essential for conserving approximately 96% of all animal species in the state.

 To guide, facilitate, and inspire conservation actions that sustain the long-term health and viability of Minnesota’s biodiversity, with a focus on species that are rare, declining, or vulnerable (Species in Greatest Conservation Need) and their habitats.